Scottish-Tech-Army/streetassist-exporter/docs/data.md

 ## Base data tables and views

-Once we have the data from Safety Culture, we need to combine the items and inspections tables.
+Once we have the data from Safety Culture, we need to do two thing

+- Create data tables for the various historic data that does not come from Safety Culture.

+- Turning the Safety Culture into something more useful by combining the inspection items and inspections tables, and interpreting the `item_id` fields to turn some UUID into a meaningful column name.

 ### Inspection view